Profit determination & EÜR

 Information on private co-use, business use, trips, premises, telephone, internet or other mixed-use assets.

-Review whether an EÜR is permissible and appropriate or whether bookkeeping or balance-sheet accounting is required.
+Classification — Review whether an EÜR is permissible and appropriate or whether bookkeeping or balance sheet accounting is required.

-Transfer to the EÜR schedule and other affected tax returns, where commissioned.
+Transfer to the tax return — Transfer to Anlage EÜR and the other affected tax returns, where commissioned.